AutoTAMP: Autoregressive Task and Motion Planning with LLMs as Translators and Checkers

-Each of our task scenarios is set in a 2D environment and entails navigation of one or more robots; the robots have extent in the environment and are initialized with varying start positions.
-Each environment is comprised of regions with a shape, location, and characteristics (e.g., color, name, function).
-For each method we evaluate, the LLM is initially prompted with a description of the language task (e.g. task planning) and five in-context examples (these depend on the language task).
+Each task scenario is set in a 2D environment and entails navigation of one or more robots; the robots have extent in the environment and are initialized with varying start positions.
+Each environment consists of regions with shapes, locations, and properties (e.g., color, name, function).
+For each method, the LLM is initially prompted with a description of the language task (e.g. task planning or translation) and five in-context examples for that task.
 To mitigate variance across prompts, we initially tested six different sets of examples for each method and chose the one that performed best.
 Through this testing, we found that the variance over prompts was insignificant relative to overall performance.

 We evaluated the different methods described in Section \ref{sec:methods} across six different task scenarios (three single-agent and three multi-agent) with different combinations of geometric and temporal constraints.
 For each scenario description below, we indicate the presence of these constraints below with G and T, respectively.
 For each method, we evaluate performance with both GPT-3 and GPT-4 as the LLM.
 Note that in multi-agent scenarios, we do not test SayCan or LLM Task Planning + Feedback because these methods are not straight-forwardly adaptable for multiple agents.
 For multi-agent tasks, the agents are assigned a subtask and a time for completion at each time step; since the time for completion is often different, it is not obvious how/when to check and provide feedback.
 We also terminate and report failure for test cases that take more than 90 minutes.
 We automatically check resulting trajectories via hard-coded checkers.
 The full set of experiments took two weeks using four 16-core CPUs; the cost of LLM API calls for evaluating all of the approaches was $\sim$1500 USD.